vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![case 5 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-5.png)

+A higher bucket efficiency with a slightly different distribution.
+Not bad, not bad at all... :-)

 # Closing notes
 Hashsets give faster lookups at the cost of memory.

 Developers may sometimes forget to override `IEquatable<T>.Equals`, `Object.Equals` & `Object.GetHashCode`.
 Whilst all 3 equality functions appear redundant, they are all necessary to maximizing efficiency when placed inside HashSets.
+This is due to the nature & evolution of the .NET framework.

-Once all 3 functions are implemented CORRECTLY, then you need to focus on a good `GetHashCode` implementation for your situation.
-For the vast majority of cases, using `unchecked` multiplications with large prime numbers (& combining the result of these operations across all class fields/properties) will give "safe" & efficient bucket distributions.
+You need to focus on a good `GetHashCode` implementation for your data situation.
+For the vast majority of cases, using `unchecked` multiplications with large prime numbers (& combining the result of these operations across all class fields/properties) will give efficient bucket distributions.

 Inefficient bucket distributions essentially lead to more `O(n)` HashSet operations, which nullifies the whole point of HashSet - super dooper fast lookups.
+This means that the beauty of HashSets can only be utilized through efficient bucket distributions.